Vivswan/FoundationFill/architecture.md

 ### Template Creation and Usage Flow

-1. **Template Creation**
+1. **Template Creation and Management**
    - User opens the extension popup
    - User creates/edits a template in TemplateEditor
+   - User can reorder templates via drag and drop in TemplateList (with SortableJS)
-   - TemplateModel saves the template to StorageService
+   - TemplateModel saves the template data and order to StorageService
    - StorageService persists to Chrome Storage
    - Background script is notified of changes
-   - Context menu is updated with the new template
+   - Context menu is updated with the new templates in their specified order

 2. **Template Usage**
    - User right-clicks on a text field